Saturday, June 26, 2010

 For two years, the Twitter account @diditleak was the secret weapon of online listeners and music critics alike.
 In real time, the account, which ultimately garnered over 11,500 followers, announced whenever a digital copy of a particularly desirable record first hit the Internet.
 For that it became a beloved resource of torrent-hungry music fans and writers angling for first listens.
 Using email tips and message-board-scouring alchemy, @diditleak seemed to know leaks better than anybody on Earth.

 The feed's creator was Alan Carton, a then-21-year-old Vancouver film student who worked on the site in total anonymity.
 On January 5, @diditleak went dark.
 Its creator's name is only being revealed now because on January 16th, after a long hospital stay, Alan Carton died.
 He was 23.
 In his final days, Carton worked on @diditleak from his hospital bed, posting tips about the new Yeasayer record at a time when doctors were saying he could lapse into a coma at any minute.
-His story--as told by his mother Jennifer to
+His story--as told by his mother Jennifer to Voice--is unlikely, to say the least.

 When Alan was 18, he put off college to work as an electrician in his hometown of Edmonton, Alberta.
 At work, he'd drop his hammer into the loop of his overalls, where it would brush against a lump on his leg.
 He and his mother, Jennifer Carton, assumed that the bump was a cyst.
 But after six months of work, Carton got a biopsy result that indicated that the lump on his leg was sarcoma soft tissue cancer.